booch/presentations/ActiveRecord_and_Repository_Pattern/slides.md

 ???

-* The first stop on my journey is the Sequel ORM
+* The first stop on my quest is the Sequel ORM

 ---